 Cash & Cash Equivalents includes any cash, investments in money market funds, short-term securities, and other assets less liabilities.
 Please see the Statement of Assets and Liabilities for additional information related to the fund's cash position and other assets and liabilities.

-Percentages are based on net assets as of December 31, 2020.
+Please see the Statement of Assets are based on net assets as of December 31, 2020.